Nikithassree09/reactshoppingcart/README.md

 # reactshoppingcart
-this is regarding about day 22 react shopping cart task
+this is regarding the day 22 react shopping cart task